liamb8/sys350/Labs/Week2.md

 # Reflection

 I wouldn't say that this lab was easy nor hard.
 It was very time consuming with a lot of the updates and installing things.
 I ran into some issues with the `pool.ntp.org` not working.
-Not entirely sure why but my guess is that it could be due to 350-internal not having internet access.
-Still working on a fix for that as it was working last week not sure what happened in between.
+It ended up being that I couldn't connect to it since I didn't have any internet.
+The internet wasn't working because I had set the default gateway ip address incorrectly on the pfsense firewall.
+After fixing the ip address on the pfsense GUI it didn't properly set the new ip address as the default gateway.
+The setting was at automatic and so I had to change it to the default gateway that I want to use in order to get it to work.

 ## Add Server 19 and VCSA ISOs to DataStore 2